timmaxw/HitecDServo/experimentation/protocol.md

 If the servo receives a serial command, it will disregard any subsequent PWM pulses it receives, until it's reset by cycling the power or writing register 0x46 (see below).
 However, the reverse is not true; if the servo receives PWM pulses, followed by a serial command, it will respect the serial command as normal.

 # Registers
-## Register 0x22: Unknown
-- Written 0x1000 after any operation that changes EPA points or servo direction.
-(Note about convention: 0x1000 means `low=0x00` and `high=0x10`.)
-- Also written 0x1000 on initial connection, and after changing servo ID.
-(Not sure why!)
-- When read back, always returns 0x07D0.
-- No apparent effect.

 ## Register 0x06: Unknown
 - Read at startup, returns 0x4ABF.
+(Note about convention: 0x4ABF means low=0xBF and high=0x4A.)

 ## Register 0x00: Model number
 - Read (twice) at startup, returns 0x01E5.
 In decimal this is 485, and the servo is model D485.